-The specialty-trained neck doctors at Desert Orthopaedic Center are the region's leading experts in assessing, diagnosing, and treating neck injuries and conditions.
+The specialty-trained neck doctors at Desert Orthopaedic Center, located in Las Vegas and Henderson, are regional experts in assessing, diagnosing, and treating neck injuries and conditions.

 To identify the causes of neck pain, one must understand how the head impacts the neck.
 The average adult’s head weighs approximately eight to ten pounds.
 Now, think about how the neck must support this weight as it tilts, turns, nods, and makes a countless number of small movements every day.
 If the bones and tissues in the neck are injured or positioned improperly, not only do they hurt, but the pain is worsened by the extra weight of the head.
 Knowing this, it is probably not a surprise to learn that neck pain is one of the most common reasons patients see an orthopaedic surgeon.